LimbitlessSolutionsInc/BashMinigameResources/README.md

 If the minigame does not use splitscreen, only the first minigame capture (capture number = 0) will ever be used.

 If a minigame capture is assigned to a split that is not used (i.e. in a split-by player minigame that only has three players), the minigame capture will automatically be disabled.

+## 4.1 Splitscreen

+If AMinigameBase’s bUseSplitscreen is **true**, then several views of the game will be displayed.
+Each view will be assigned a different instance of the minigame UI and a different minigame capture.
+As such, splitscreen minigames require multiple minigame captures to be placed.

+A splitscreen minigame can be split either by player or by team.
+If split by player, each player will have its own split of the screen with its own minigame UI and its own minigame capture.
+If split by team, each team will share this split.

+The minigame capture associated with a specific player’s view can be retrieved via [GetCamera() on AMinigameBase](#24-aminigamebase-member-functions).

+Enabling splitscreen requires rendering the level multiple times and, as such, is ***very expensive***.
+Splitscreen minigame levels should be simple and fast to render.
+Use caution when enabling splitscreen.

 # 5. BasePointCounter